camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 ### Compensation Boundary Event

-Migrating process instances with compensation event subscriptions or active compensation handlers is not yet supported.
+Migrating process instances with compensation event subscriptions or active compensation handlers is not supported yet.

 New compensation boundary events contained in the target process definition only take effect for activity instances that are not started or finished yet.
 For example, consider the following two processes: